Fallout 76 Camping Guide – How to Build, Best Locations

 Building the Walls

-The next step in camp building are the walls.
-Use wood to build walls around the foundations you just build.
-This will create a really nice cabin.
-There are three different types of walls that can be constructed in the game.
-You can choose from wall, doorway or a window.
+The next step in the camp building is the walls.
+Use wood to build walls around the foundations you just built.
+This will create a nice cabin.
+Three different types of walls can be constructed in the game.
+You can choose from a wall, a doorway, or a window.
 You can pick any from these three depending on your choice.

 Constructing a Roof

 You can plant crops and harvest them in your camp for easy food materials such as corn.
-Build a cooking station, water pump and add some extra items such as folding table with chairs and a radio to give it some homely touches.
-You can add some fancy props such as scarecrows, flamingos and more to add to the fun as well.
+Build a cooking station, and water pump, and add some extra items such as a folding table with chairs and a radio to give it some homely touches.
+You can add some fancy props such as scarecrows, flamingos, and more to add to the fun as well.

 Without connecting the wires, the generator will not work.
 After that, you can put some lights inside and outside your cabin so that your nights are not dark and dull.
 They also make your camp look very pretty.
-Adding a generator also means that you now have some power and can finally put some turrets around so that no one has the audacity to invade your camp.
+Adding a generator also means that you now have some power and can finally put some turrets around so that no one dares to invade your camp.

 Finishing Up

 Keep playing around and once you are done with the basics, find out more plans and expand your camp even further by adding workshops and crafting stations.
-You can add as many cabins in your camp as you like unless your budget allows it.
-Make workshops, defense towers and crafting stations.
+You can add as many cabins to your camp as you like unless your budget allows it.
+Make workshops, defense towers, and crafting stations.

 Moving Camps